This post references products from one or more of our partners. We may receive compensation when you apply through our marketplace.

 If you choose carefully and take care to avoid potential pitfalls, you can benefit greatly from rewards credit cards, and even use them to help improve your credit scores.

-How Rewards Cards Work
+How Rewards Credit Cards Work

-The most popular rewards cards offer a rebate—typically a credit to your account at the end of the year—proportional to the amount of purchases made with the card.
-The most common cash-back amount is 1%—a penny back for every dollar you spend—but 1.5% cards are gaining popularity.
+The most popular rewards cards offer a rebate—typically a credit to your account at the end of the year—proportional to the number of purchases made with the card.
+The most common cash back amount is 1%—a penny back for every dollar you spend—but 1.5% cards are gaining popularity.

-Cards affiliated with airlines can award anywhere from one-to-two flight miles for every dollar spent (1.25 miles-per-dollar and 1.5 miles per dollar are increasingly common).
+Cards affiliated with airlines or hotels can award anywhere from one to two flight miles for every dollar spent (1.25 miles-per-dollar and 1.5 miles per dollar are increasingly common).
 Awards may be higher when the card is used to purchase airline tickets—with the card’s affiliated airline and, sometimes, even with other carriers.
 Mileage cards are very popular with business travelers, who use their cards to book reimbursable work trips, and then keep bonus miles for personal use.

-Sometimes referred using terms such as “bonus dollars,” are calculated the same way as cash-back rewards and bonus miles—typically a point for each dollar spent on the card—but they must be redeemed for items or services from a catalog specific to that card.
+Sometimes referred to as using terms such as “bonus dollars,” these are calculated the same way as cash-back rewards and bonus miles—typically a point for each dollar spent on the card—but they must be redeemed for items or services from a catalog specific to that card.
 Points customarily accumulate in real time—you don’t have to wait until the end of the year to collect or use them—but they also may have expiration dates before which you must use them or lose them.

 Many cards offer special rewards bonuses on specific types of purchases.
 For example, some cards double or triple the number of credits you receive for booking flights directly through the airline, buying gasoline, or shopping at specific retailers.